nipscernlab/polaris/README.md

 - Run and analyze simulations using **YAWT (Wave Tracer)**
 - Customize workflows and integrations through a flexible **API-driven system**

-POLARIS was designed as a **lightweight and modular successor to AURORA**, serving as the primary visual and interactive environment for SAPHO-based hardware and processor development.
+POLARIS was designed as a **lightweight and modular successor to AURORA**, serving as the primary visual and interactive environment for SAPHO-based hardware and processor development